 Pasta, beans, and greens are a classic trio in Italian cuisine.
-This lovely dish of pasta with escarole and two beans showcases their compatibility.
+This lovely dish of pasta with escarole (a sturdy, mildly bitter green that resembles romaine lettuce) and two beans showcases their compatibility.

 It’s easy to see why pasta, greens, and beans work so well together —the combination is nourishing and hearty.
 Escarole is an easy-to-prepare (and somewhat underused) leafy green.
 Its slight bitterness of escarole is tempered by cooking it lightly, and it becomes nice and tender in texture as well.